 Free parking is provided at South Hill Barn, Seaford, the nearest post code is BN25 4JQ.
 From here is a simply stunning walk down Seaford Head to Cuckmere Valley, overlooking the Seven Sisters Cliffs and river mouth.
 Alternatively, there is parking available at the Seven Sisters Country Park, A259, BN25 4AD, that does charge a fee.
 This allows access to the Nature Reserve from the northern end of the river if you cross Exceat Bridge and access the Reserve through the rear of the Cuckmere Inn’s car park.

-A photograph of The View Bar and Restaurant from outside A photograph of The View Bar and Restaurant inside A photograph of The View Bar and Restaurant from the Balcony
+A photograph of The View Bar and Restaurant from outside A photograph of The View Bar and Restaurant from the Balcony

 Miles Without Stiles!